Legend of Zelda Oracle of Seasons: Subrosians

 My bias aside, it is unfortunate.

 The most recent Legend of Zelda game is Tears of the Kingdom, and a large part of that game is an underground region known as the Depths.
 It’s populated by a host of monsters, Ziga clan members, and Zonai constructs still chugging along and processing Zonaite for seemingly nobody.
 It’s a beautiful sub-world that I’ve spent literal hours exploring, and even after 100 hours playing I still haven’t found everything.
-While playing this world I thought of the Subrosians, with their big eyes and weird hidden bodies, and wondered why they haven’t made a return.
+While playing this world I thought about the Subrosians, with their big eyes and weird hidden bodies, and wondered why they haven’t made a return?

 And then I saw a puff shroom and added it to my inventory.

-I didn’t want this essay to be one long bemoaning of how Nintendo has once again abandoned something in their inventory of intellectual property that is ever expanding.
+I didn’t want this essay to be one long bemoaning of how Nintendo has once again abandoned something in their dragon’s horde of intellectual property that is ever expanding.
 Instead I wanted to observe Subroasians as a fascinating addition to the canon of Zelda, note my own personal obsession with them, and observe how each new game can offer something to the next generation of players.
 Now that the Oracle games are on the switch, children can play the games I played as a kid and discover this new race of beings and experience the same things I did.
 This may in turn rekindle interest in this race and inspire new generations of game developers, or it may just create new appreciation for some of the older Nintendo titles.
 Nothing will ever recreate the energy I had when playing this game for the first time, and it shouldn’t.
 There’s some dude, dudette, or non-gender-specific dude[z] out there playing Tears of the Kingdom who will recall some element of the game 20 years from now and wish Nintendo would bring that back in greater depth.

 Looking at all of this I ask myself What did I want to say in this essay?